 It wasn’t that the people didn’t like me or didn’t care; I think it was about common interests and habit.
 People sat with other people they enjoyed talking to each week.
 It was easy for them because you already knew what to talk about.

-To feel like you belong in a cliquey group you need to understand the group more.
+To feel like you belong in what feels like a cliquey group you need to understand the group more.
 Here are some tips:

 - Find out what they enjoy and talk about that.
 Maybe they enjoy fishing, knitting, cars, or hiking.
-Whatever it is show your interest in their hobby/past time and that’ll start to build a connection.
+Whatever it is ask questions and show your interest in their hobby/past time and that’ll start to build a connection.

 - Find out something you have in common to talk about.
 This can be tough to learn right away but be patient.
 It’ll give you a lot to talk about if you both share a common interest.
 Maybe it’s photography or having kids.
 Maybe it’s that you both are looking for a career change.